peyanski/VoiceApp/README.md

 ## Used Libraries

-Spark Framework - for the web serer ojdbc8 - oracle library in order to connect to Oracle DB Libphonenumber - for internation to national number conversion java-dotenv - for the .env file parsing
+Spark Framework - for the local web serer ojdbc8 - oracle library in order to connect to Oracle DB Libphonenumber - for international to national number conversion java-dotenv - for the .env file parsing

 ## Tests

-Describe and show how to run the tests with code examples.
+Several tests that checks for .env file and it's content are included

 ## License